Contact

 Robin Sharp

 Ms. Sharp participated in music festivals worldwide, including California Summer Music, the Musikalischer Sommer Festival in Germany, the Marlboro Music Festival, the Aspen Music Festival, the Sandor Vegh masterclasses at Prussia Cove, and the Isaac Stern Seminar in New York.
-She has formerly served as first violinist of the Ives String Quartet, which toured nationally, and has played in the San Francisco Symphony.
+She formerly served as first violinist of the Ives String Quartet, which toured nationally, and was based in California.

 Ms. Sharp has taught at the San Francisco Conservatory of Music in both the Preparatory and Collegiate divisions, at Santa Clara University, and at Sacramento State University of California.